Each spring, we ask our seniors a few questions about their experience at Wheaton Academy. This is what students from the Class of 2026 had to say.

 I have especially loved being involved in Fine Arts over the past 4 years.
 From orchestra concerts, to chamber groups, to instrumental tours, I love this community of fellow musicians and the way we are taught to play to the Glory of God.
 In the Fine Arts department, the teachers have poured into me, prayed for me, and care deeply about me a person beyond my musicianship.
 What a gift it is to join with creation’s wide anthem of praise for our Creator.”

 Eden is involved in multiple choral and instrumental ensembles.
 Off the stage, she served as an Inclusion Peer Teaching Assistant, supporting students with learning differences.
 She also writes for The Warrior, leads on the Worship Team, and served on multiple Winterim missions trips.
+She plans to study Social Work and Spanish at Taylor University.

 Forrest Schauer